withrain/getting_and_cleaning_data_course_project/README.md

 write.table(X_second_final, "tidy_data.txt", row.names=FALSE)
 ```
-Finally, I calcualte the average of each numerical variables for each subject and each activity.
+Finally, I calculate the average of each numerical variables for each subject and each activity.
-I use ddply function of plyr package and numcolwise function to make X\_second\_final data frame(180x68 dimension)
+I use ddply function of plyr package and numcolwise function to make X\_second\_final data frame(180x68 dimension).
 And write X\_second\_final data frame to "tidy\_data.txt" file.